 The Archer Film Festival will be an exciting live event to be held on Wednesday, April 20 at a Los Angeles theater.
 Stay tuned to our social media accounts (@archerfilmfest) as more details are revealed in the coming weeks!

-Top awards will be given to female filmmakers who have demonstrated exceptional skill in directing, cinematography, screenwriting, and editing.
-These awards, along with one scholarship to Relativity Film School’s Summer Workshop, will be presented following the film screenings.
+Top awards will be given to filmmakers who have demonstrated exceptional skill in directing, cinematography, screenwriting, and editing.

 The Archer Film Festival accepts all types of submissions including narratives, animations, public service announcements, experimental films, foreign-language films, and documentaries.
-Films exploring gender roles are encouraged.
+Films exploring themes of identity and underrepresented groups are encouraged.